 You are able to check the progress of a fault you have reported using the link below:

-If a person without lawful authority or excuse in any way wilfully obstructs the free passage of cars/ pedestrians along a highway, that person is guilty of an offence.
-In such cases DfI has legal powers and may enforce removal.
+If a person without lawful authority or excuse in any way wilfully obstructs the free passage of cars/ pedestrians along a road or street, that person is guilty of an offence.
+In such cases the Department for Infrastructure (DfI) has legal powers and may enforce removal.

-Unauthorised vendors/ traders on the public highway are dealt with by the local council.
+Unauthorised vendors/ traders on roads or streets are dealt with by the local council.

 Water flowing onto the public road

 Allowing water to flow from your property onto the public road is not only an offence but can cause a significant danger to road users, particularly during frosty conditions.

 Water flowing onto a ‘salted’ road represents a particular danger, as the running water will simply wash the salt from the road surface - allowing it to freeze.